tomergof/FlowersTaskTransfer/README.md

 import time
 ```

-Go to FlowerData-20210623.zip and click "view raw" to donwload the flowers' images.
+Go to FlowerData-20210623.zip and click "view raw" to download the flowers' images.